Jarred McGinnis

-Early life and education
+Life and education

 McGinnis grew up in Siesta Key, Florida, United States.

-While studying at the University of Texas at Austin, he had a car accident the day before his 21st birthday, causing a spinal cord injury, resulting in paraplegia and the loss of the use of his legs.
+The day before his 21st birthday, while studying at the University of Texas at Austin, he had a car accident that caused a spinal cord injury, resulting in paraplegia and the loss of the use of his legs.

 Before the accident McGinnis wanted to study screenwriting, but he turned to computer science when he realized the need for a job and health insurance due to his disability.
-After graduating from the UT, McGinnis enrolled for the PhD program at the University of Edinburgh, and worked under Professor Dave Robertson and earned his PhD in Computer Science on Artificial Intelligence.
-The title of his doctoral thesis was: On the Mutability of Protocols.
+After graduating from the University of Texas, McGinnis enrolled for the PhD program at the University of Edinburgh, and worked under Professor Dave Robertson and earned his PhD in Computer Science on Artificial Intelligence.
+His doctoral thesis was titled On the Mutability of Protocols.

+McGinnis is married to Sarah, who dropped out of college for a year to care for him after his accident.
+They both returned to the University of Texas to graduate, and then moved together to Edinburgh, then to London, then to Marseille, France.
+They have two daughters.

 Writing career

+McGinnis's debut novel The Coward was published in 2021.
+Its protagonist, also named Jarred McGinnis, loses the use of his legs in a car accident and is forced to move in with his estranged father.
+Although The Coward shares details of the author's biography, and draws on his experiences, McGinnis has said that he has "tried not to use the term auto-fiction", preferring the term "livre vecu".

-His debut novel The Coward was selected for BBC Two's Between The Covers and BBC Radio 2's Book Club programs and was long-listed for the Barbellion Prize.
-Translated into French as Le Lâche it won the "foreign books" category of the Prix du Premier Roman (First Novel prize). and was nominated for the prestigious Femina prize.
-The Coward is an autofiction that blends his own experiences, although he has said that he has "tried not to use the term auto-fiction", and has used the term "livre vecu".
+The book was selected for BBC Two's Between The Covers and BBC Radio 2's Book Club programs and was long-listed for the Barbellion Prize.
+Translated into French by Marc Amfreville as Le Lâche, it won the "foreign books" category of the Prix du Premier Roman (First Novel prize) and was nominated for the prestigious Femina prize.

-His next writing project is The Mountain Weight, which "mines his family’s history, from the American Civil War to the present day, to examine themes of masculinity, family and migration" and for which he was awarded the 2023 Eccles Centre & Hay Festival Writer's Award.
+In 2023, McGinnis was awarded an Eccles Centre & Hay Festival Writer's Award for a forthcoming work for The Mountain Weight, which "mines his family’s history, from the American Civil War to the present day, to examine themes of masculinity, family and migration".

+The completed book, now titled There is No Meant to Be, is published by Harvill Secker in March 2026.